Model selection in the space of Gaussian models invariant by symmetry: Gamma integrals and normalizing constants

 Since the quotient $k_i/d_i$ is an integer, the last condition is equivalent to \eqref{eq:n0}.

 In view of Lemma \ref{lem:Laplace}, it is enough to show that $W_n$ has density \eqref{eq:density} if and only if for any $\theta\in\Pcone_{\Gamma}$,

 This follows directly from \eqref{eq:IntegralPhi}. \end{proof} It is known that the MLE exists and is unique if and only if the sufficient statistic lies in the interior of its convex support, see \cite{BN14}.
 It is clear that if \eqref{eq:n0} is not satisfied, then the support of $W_n$ is contained in the boundary of $\Pcone_\Gamma$.
+Recall that the orthogonal projection $\pi_\Gamma$ is given by \eqref{eq:proj}.